US sinks Houthi boats in the Red Sea: How did the fight unfold?

 What happened on Sunday?

-On Sunday at 6:30am Yemen time (03:30 GMT), the Denmark-owned and Singapore-flagged container ship Maersk Hangzhou issued a second distress call in a day, reporting being attacked by four “Houthi small boats”, the US Central Command (CENTCOM) posted on X. CENTCOM added that the Houthis tried to board the Maersk vessel that was sailing through the Southern Red Sea.
+On Sunday at 6:30am Yemen time (03:30 GMT), the container ship Maersk Hangzhou issued a second distress call in a day, reporting being attacked by four “Houthi small boats”, the US Central Command (CENTCOM) posted on X.

-In response to this distress call, helicopters from two warships, the USS Eisenhower and USS Gravely, flew towards the Maersk ship.
-CENTCOM said the crew of the USS Gravely destroyer first shot down two antiship ballistic missiles fired at the Maersk vessel.
+In response to the distress call, CENTCOM said, the USS Gravely shot down two anti-ship missiles fired at the Maersk vessel then helicopters from the Gravely and the USS Eisenhower were dispatched towards the Maersk Hangzhou.

+The Houthis began launching drones and missiles towards the southern parts of Israel in October soon after the war broke out on October 7.

+However, the drones were intercepted or fell short and the Iran-backed group started attacking ships in the Red Sea they said were linked to Israel.

 Why did the US sink Houthi boats?

-Four small boats then attacked the same cargo ship with small arms fire and Houthi fighters tried to board the vessel, the US Navy said.
-The US Navy said it then warned the fighters to stay away from the ship, at which point, the helicopters came under fire.
+The US’s CENTCOM says that its helicopters warned the Houthi fighters to stay away when they began to attack the cargo ship with small arms fire and tried to board the vessel.

-The helicopters fired back, sinking three of the boats.
-Houthi crew members in the boats were killed.
-The fourth boat escaped the area and US personnel and equipment did not bear harm, CENTCOM added.
+At that point, CENTCOM said, the helicopters came under fire and fired back, killing the 10 Houthi crew members of three boats which also sank.

+The fourth boat escaped and US personnel and equipment did not bear harm, CENTCOM added.

 “We’re going to act in self-defence going forward,” a White House official said.

-A spokesman for the Houthis confirmed that ten of their fighters were “dead and missing” after their boats were attacked.
+A spokesman for the Houthis confirmed that 10 of their fighters were “dead and missing” after their boats were attacked.

 Iranian-backed Houthi small boats attack merchant vessel and U.S. Navy helicopters in Southern Red Sea